vishvAsa/sanskrit/vyAkaraNam/whitney/17_Chapter_XIII_VERBAL_ADJECTIVES_AND_NOUNS_PARTICIPLES_INFINITIVES_GERUNDS.md

 and `sā́ḍhyāi` (MS. AB.).

 b\.
 With `aye` are formed
-`iṣáye, tujáye, dṛçáye, maháye, yudháye, sanáye`; and `citáye` (VS.), `gṛhaye` (K.).
+`iṣáye, tujáye, dṛśáye, maháye, yudháye, sanáye`; and `citáye` (VS.), `gṛhaye` (K.).

 976\.
 The ending `dhyāi` is, more than any other, irregular and various in its treatment.
-It has always an `a` before it; and in the majority of cases it is accented upon this `a`, and added to a weak form of root: thus, `çucádhyāi, pṛṇádhyāi, dhiyádhyāi, huvádhyāi`.
-But the form of root is the strong one in a few cases: namely, `çayádhyāi, stavádhyāi, tarádhyāi, jarádhyāi, mandádhyāi, vandádhyāi`.
+It has always an `a` before it; and in the majority of cases it is accented upon this `a`, and added to a weak form of root: thus, `śucádhyāi, pṛṇádhyāi, dhiyádhyāi, huvádhyāi`.
+But the form of root is the strong one in a few cases: namely, `śayádhyāi, stavádhyāi, tarádhyāi, jarádhyāi, mandádhyāi, vandádhyāi`.
 In half-a-dozen forms, again, the root has the accent: namely, `kṣáradhyāi, gámadhyāi, yájadhyāi` (but once or twice also `yajádhyāi`), `váhadhyāi, sáhadhyāi, bháradhyāi`.
 In a single instance, `píbadhyāi`,